DCSIL-summer-course/react-firebase/Readme.md

 *If you do not see the above screen, make sure you click on the project you just created.*

-After clicking on the above, copy all that configuration information and paste it into a new file `src/constants/firebase.js` (you'll need to create the `constants` folder.
+After clicking on the above, copy all that configuration information and paste it into a new file `src/constants/firebase.js` (you'll need to create the `constants` folder).
 Then update the code you just copy-and-pasted to look like:

 ```javascript
 const firebaseConfig = {